Skip to main content

 Begin typing to search, use arrow keys to navigate, use enter to select

-Following is a brief overview of the most common illnesses associated with exposure to silica dust: silicosis, lung cancer, bronchitis, and tuberculosis.
+This article offers a brief overview of the most common silica-related illnesses.
+It also discusses the symptoms and treatment of illnesses such as silicosis, lung cancer, and tuberculosis.

 Silicosis